"From what I've read of Jay Smith, he is either

 New locations will be added as confirmed.

 Winston Casey never wanted to be a hero.
 He just wanted to be happy.
-Beaten down by cancer, he survived with the support of his best friend who promised him a great adventure in the spirit of their old role playing games.
+Beaten down by cancer, he survived with the support of his best friend who promised him a great adventure in the spirit of their old role-playing games.
 When Winston's best friend dies in combat, that dream of adventure seemed to die with him, but a message from beyond the grave puts Winston on a quest with stakes much higher than he ever expected.
-Over five books, Jay Smith creates a world where live action role playing is part of a cult mentality and heroes are needed to save innocents from the underworld of human trafficking and exploitation deep beneath the amusement park fantasy.
+Jay Smith creates a world where live-action role playing is part of a cult mentality and heroes are needed to save innocents from the underworld of human trafficking and exploitation deep beneath the amusement park fantasy.